Memorial Day Sale - Up to 50% off outdoor favorites.

 Long-handled tongs are essential for safely handling hot items like cooking grates, foil packs, and skewers without burning yourself.
 Choose tongs that are heat-resistant and have a good grip to ensure you can safely flip food and adjust your cooking equipment.

 These gloves protect your hands from the heat when handling pots, pans, or hot logs.
-Look for gloves made with heat-resistant materials like leather or silicone for maximum protection and comfort when cooking over a fire.
+Look for gloves made with heat-resistant materials like leather or silicone for maximum protection and comfort when cooking over a fire pit.

 If you're using cast iron cookware or a Dutch oven, pot holders or mitts are essential for safely moving them from the fire to the table.
 Consider mitts with extended cuffs for extra forearm protection when handling hot items.